chenyuan-bh/sems-dc-vl/Readme.md

 Training details are presented in the manuscript.
 Scripts for training are coming soon.

+## Dataset

+New release of Changping dataset.
+Changping 1 and 2 can be downloaded from [GoogleDrive](https://drive.google.com/file/d/1KN9E8oJUUy20F6dcCVQrMxjn7Me6FyTl/view?usp=sharing).
+Please follow the terms of use.

 ## Acknowledgements

 We refer to the public implementation of [ASLFeat](https://github.com/lzx551402/aslfeat) for organizing the code.